scrabbletank/farhome-rules/rulesdoc.md

 - Get training in a spell school and gain 1 proficiency score in that spell school
 - Gain 5 proficiency points
 - Learn a feat and gain 1 proficiency score with a skill
-- Learn a maneuver and gain 2 proficiency score with a weapon type
+- Learn 2 maneuvers and gain 1 proficiency score with a weapon type
-- Increase your max wounds by 1 and gain 1 proficiency score with a save
+- Increase your max wounds by 2
 - Increase your spell power by 1 and gain 1 proficiency score with a spell school (if trained) or a skill